zyedidia/micro/runtime/help/plugins.md

 Then open a pull request at the [official plugin channel](https://github.com/micro-editor/plugin-channel), adding a link to the raw `repo.json` that is in your plugin repository.

+For plugin updates to work, your plugin's Lua code should include its version;
-To make updating the plugin work, the first line of your plugin's lua code should contain the version of the plugin.
-(Like this: `VERSION = "1.0.0"`) Please make sure to use [semver](https://semver.org/) for versioning.
+for example: `VERSION = "1.0.0"`.
+Note that `VERSION` is **not** declared as `local`.
+By convention, this code is placed on the first line of your plugin's main Lua file.
+Please make sure to use [semver](https://semver.org/) for versioning.